MicrosoftDocs/data-api-builder-docs/data-api-builder/running-using-data-api-builder-cli.md

 dab start -c my-custom-dab-config.json
 ```

 You can also start the engine with a custom log level.
 This alters the amount of logging that is provided during both startup and runtime of the service.
-To start the service with a custom log level use the `start` action with `--verbose` or `--LogLevel <0-6>`. `--verbose` starts the service with a log level of `informational` whereas `--LogLevel <0-6>` represents one of the following log levels.
+When you start the service with a custom log level, use the `start` action with `--verbose` or `--LogLevel <0-6>`. `--verbose` starts the service with a log level of `informational` whereas `--LogLevel <0-6>` represents one of the following log levels.
 ![image](https://user-images.githubusercontent.com/93220300/216731511-ea420ee8-3b52-4e1b-a052-87943b135be1.png)

 ```bash